open-sauced/intro/docs/README.md

 ## Introduction

-Welcome to Open Source Education Path with OpenSauced!
+Welcome to the Open Source Education Path with OpenSauced!

-More people from various backgrounds and expertise levels are interested in participating in open source projects due to their potential for personal growth, networking and collaboration, and meaningful community contributions.
+Open source projects offer potential for personal growth, networking and collaboration, and meaningful community contributions.
+Because of this, there is a growing interest in open source and a need for resources to help people get started.

-At OpenSauced, we aim to empower contributors and maintainers in open source, not only through [our product](https://opensauced.pizza/) but also through sharing knowledge.
+At OpenSauced, we aim to empower contributors, maintainers, and teams in open source, not only through [our product](https://opensauced.pizza/) but also through sharing knowledge.
 For that reason, we created courses designed to guide you into the open source world as a contributor or as a potential maintainer.

 ## Intro to Open Source Course

 This course is designed to equip you with the skills and knowledge you need to contribute to open source projects.
-It offers engaging exercises to help you begin your journey towards becoming a successful contributor.
+It offers engaging exercises to help you begin your journey towards becoming a successful contributor, and even provides an opportunity to get your first pull request merged.

 Head to our [Intro to Open Source](./intro-to-oss/) course to start your learning journey!